ursky/GameOfLifePlus/README.md

 a few types of organisms can produce complex patterns and dynamics.
 This simulator is loosely inspired by the classical "Game of Life" - a mathematical 2D model that produces complex behavior from a set of extremely simple rules.
-My version of this concept lacks this simplicity, but instead features much more realistic creature movement, reproduction, movement, growth, interaction, and supports multi-species interactions such as predation, resource competition, sun shading, and others.
+My version of this concept lacks this simplicity, but instead features much more realistic creature movement, reproduction, movement, growth, interaction, and supports multi-species interactions such as predation, resource competition, sun shading, biomass distribution modeling, and others.

 ## What is this for?
 This is just a fun passion project I came up with as I was learning Java.
 In its current form the project